Improved Performance Research Integration Tool: Variables and macros

 IMPRINT has a number of global variables used by the system throughout a simulation.
 IMPRINT provides the public global variable Clock which tracks the simulation's current time.
 IMPRINT also has private variables such as operator workload values.
-IMPRINT allows the modeler to create custom global variables which can be accessed and modified in any task node.
+IMPRINT allows the modeler to create custom global variables that can be accessed and modified in any task node.
 Variables can be of any type native to C#, but the software provides a list of suggested variable types including C# primitive data types and basic data structures.
 IMPRINT also provides the programmer with the functionality to create globally accessible subroutines called macros.
 Macros work as C# functions and can specify parameters, manipulate data, and return data.

 Human performance modeling

 IMPRINT's workload management abilities allow users to model realistic operator actions under different work overload conditions.
 IMPRINT allows users to specify Warfighters which represent human operators in the modeled system.
 Each task in IMPRINT is associated with at least one Warfighter.
-Warfighters can be assigned to any number of tasks, including tasks which execute concurrently.
+Warfighters can be assigned to any number of tasks, including tasks that execute concurrently.
 IMPRINT tasks can be assigned VACP workload values.
 The VACP method allows modelers to identify the visual, auditory, cognitive, and psychomotor workload of each IMPRINT task.
 In an IMPRINT task, each resource can be given a workload value between 0 and 7, with 0 being the lowest possible workload, and 7 being the highest possible workload for that resource.
 The VACP scale for each resource provides verbal anchors for certain scale values.
-For instance, a visual workload of 0.0 corresponds to “no visual activity”, while a visual workload of 7.0 continuous visual scanning, searching, and monitoring.
+For instance, a visual workload of 0.0 corresponds to "no visual activity", while a visual workload of 7.0 continuous visual scanning, searching, and monitoring.
 When a Warfighter is executing a task, their workload is increased using the VACP value assigned to that task.
 An IMPRINT plugin module was proposed in 2013 to improve the cognitive workload estimation within IMPRINT and make the overall calculation less linear.
 IMPRINT's custom reporting feature allows modelers to view the workload over time of the Warfighters in their models.
 Workload monitor nodes allow modelers to view the workload of a specific Warfighter as the simulation executes.

 Research

 IMPRINT has been used by scientists at the Army Research Lab to study Unmanned Aerial Systems, workload of warfighter crews, and human-robot interaction.
 The United States Air Force and Air Force Institute of Technology have used IMPRINT to study automated systems, human systems integration, and adaptive automation among other things.
-The Air Force Institute of Technology in specific is using IMPRINT to research the prediction of operator performance, mental workload, situational awareness, trust, and fatigue in complex systems.
+The Air Force Institute of Technology in particular is using IMPRINT to research the prediction of operator performance, mental workload, situational awareness, trust, and fatigue in complex systems.